alberanid/arduino-web-weather/README.md

 Arduino Web Weather
 ===================

-Arduino Web Weather collects data from a temperature and humidity sensor, them in a CSV file on an SD card and serve it over the web.
+Arduino Web Weather collects data from a temperature and humidity sensor, stores them in a CSV file on an SD card and serves this file over the web.

 Electronic